gloryjay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the last 10 lines of /etc/passwd
-Dipslay the first 10 lines of /etc/passwd script that displays the third line of the file iacta
+Dipslay the first 10 lines of /etc/passwd script that displays the third line of the file iacta shell script thats creates a file and ends with a new line